pierreDev33/crawler.ninja/README.md

      * Emits when the crawler crawls a resource (html,js,css, pdf, ...)
      *
      * @param result : the result of the crawled resource
      * @param the jquery like object for accessing to the HTML tags.
-Null is the resource
+Null is if the resource is not an HTML.
-     *        is not an HTML
+     * See the project cheerio : https://github.com/cheeriojs/cheerio
      */
     this.crawler.on("crawl", function(result,$) {